sramirezh/Utilities/Git_Commands.md

 git stash save --keep-index

-If you don't need them anymore, you now can drop that stash:
+If you dont need them anymore, you now can drop that stash:

 git stash drop